MicrosoftDocs/patterns-practices/patterns-practices/guide/13-prism-library-5.0-for-wpf.md

 Add references to the Prism binaries in your code by searching NuGet for Prism.
 The [Prism](http://aka.ms/prism-wpf-prism50nuget) NuGet package is dependent on the [Prism.Composition](http://aka.ms/prism-wpf-prism50compositionnuget), [Prism.Interactivity](http://aka.ms/prism-wpf-prism50interactivitynuget), [Prism.Mvvm](http://aka.ms/prism-wpf-prism50mvvmnuget), and [Prism.PubSubEvents](http://aka.ms/prism-wpf-prism50pubsubeventsnuget) NuGet packages.

+> [!NOTE]
-**Note:** The [Prism NuGet package](http://aka.ms/prism-wpf-prism50nuget) will download the Prism.Composition, Prism.PubSubEvents, Prism.Mvvm, and Prism.Interactivity NuGet packages.
+> The [Prism NuGet package](http://aka.ms/prism-wpf-prism50nuget) will download the Prism.Composition, Prism.PubSubEvents, Prism.Mvvm, and Prism.Interactivity NuGet packages.

 The source for the Prism library can be downloaded from <http://aka.ms/prism-wpf-code>.